Other-People-UCSD/docs/docs/calla-lily/02-architecture.md

 ├── stories             # Storybook for Design System and unit-tested components ├── e2e                 # End-to-end testing (Playwright)
 |
-└── next.config.js      # Configuration for Next.JS framework
+├── styledict.config.json # Configures design tokens that are actively used in website └── next.config.js      # Configuration for Next.JS framework
 ```